 |Gateway Technical College||Kenosha||$4,152||$3,975|

 |University of Wisconsin-Madison||Madison||$10,488||$9,094||27-31||53%||85%|

 Graduate Business Schools in Wisconsin

-We have average admission GMAT scores for 8 of the 12 accredited graduate business schools in Wisconsin, which have a very wide range: from 277 (the University of Wisconsin-River Falls) to 657 (the University of Wisconsin-Madison).
+We have average admission GMAT scores for 8 of the 12 accredited graduate business schools in Wisconsin, which have an extensive range: from 277 (the University of Wisconsin-River Falls) to 657 (the University of Wisconsin-Madison).
 Over half of our graduate schools provided information on full-time faculty with doctorate degrees, with average rates of about 84%.

 If you want to get a business degree while continuing to work full time, there are several online MBA programs in Wisconsin that will let you keep your day job while studying at your own pace.
 Most online MBA programs offer the same basic curriculum and courses as their campus equivalents.

-The table below allows you to compare graduate business school tuition costs, average accepted applicant GMAT scores, the percentage of faculty with a doctorate degree, and student-to-faculty ratios.
+The table below allows you to compare graduate business school tuition costs, average accepted applicant GMAT scores, the percentage of faculty with a doctorate, and student-to-faculty ratios.

 |Cardinal Stritch University||Milwaukee||$24,840|